CV Layout Examples & Design Tips to Get You Hired This Year

 Make it your own with VisualCV

 Whether you’re crafting your resume from scratch or using a CV template, it is important to put your unique stamp on it.
-Browse through some CV templates to find ideas you can implement right now, or pick a template that is easily customizable.
+Browse through some professional CV templates to find ideas you can implement right now, or pick a template that is easily customizable.
 Your CV should be legible, eye-catching and unique.
 Even if it’s something as simple as adding a dash of color, your CV should convey who you are as an individual—but try to keep it understated, your qualifications should always be the star of the show.

 Remember: your CV is an extension of yourself, and can be the key to making a good first impression.